 Le Corbusier: Whether you agree with his principles or fume at them, his influence on contemporary architecture cannot be overemphasized.
 His obsession with the industrial, such as urban plans that featured the automobile, made him one of the pioneers of modern architectural history.

 Even now, his philosophy is part of every architect's basic education and his style is referenced in countless designs.
 Brush up on your knowledge of the "modernist man" with Le Corbusier 2.0 by Alix Bossard.
 This beautiful animation takes us through the basics of Corbusier's design philosophy, including a few of his projects — and the French narration really helps bring out the romantic side of Modernism!

-The video above touches on Corbusier's "Five Points of Architecture," which reads as such:
+The video touches on Corbusier's "Five Points of Architecture," which reads as such:

-Three: The Free Facade.
-The structure separates from the facade, relieving it of its structural function.
+3. The Free Façade.
+The structure separates from the façade, relieving it of its structural function.

-Four: The Horizontal Window.
-The facade can be cut along its entire length to allow room to be lit equally.
+4. The Horizontal Window.
+The façade can be cut along its entire length to allow room to be lit equally.

 For more on Corbusier's legacy, check out this photo series of Corbu in India, these recently uncovered color photos, and this piece exploring the future of his famous urban planning project, Chandigarh.